 The Washington University Libraries, with support from the Washington University Department of English, recently acquired the Joy Williams Papers, a collection of drafts, journals, correspondence, and other materials related to the life and work of celebrated author Joy Williams.

-An acclaimed fiction writer and essayist, Williams is the author of four novels and five short-story collections.
+An acclaimed fiction writer and essayist, Williams is the author of four novels, five short-story collections and one essay collection.
 Her short stories are widely anthologized.
 Her first novel, State of Grace (1973), was nominated for the National Book Award.
 Her 2000 novel, The Quick and the Dead, was nominated for the Pulitzer Prize, and her 2001 essay collection, Ill Nature: Rants and Reflections on Humanity and Other Animals, was a finalist for the National Book Critics Circle Award.